Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 • v4b optical lens calculation

 This Robot Sonnar 50mm f/2 offers a Robot Royal mount.
 It is the heaviest Sonnar 50mm f2 variation with over 270 gram weight.
 It uses a chrome finish and a colored aperture scale and distance dots.
-The focus scale shows that it could be focused as close as 0.75 m.
+The focus scale shows that it could be focused as close as 0.75 m compared to 1 m of the Contax lenses.
 It offers full stop clicks as first to the line.

 The lens uses an unusual filter size of 38mm, not the usual 42,5mm size.
 This filter size comes with a new designed very step name ring.

-This Sonnar was mainly produced in 2 big batches until the end of the 50ies.
+This Sonnar was mainly produced in 2 big batches until the end of the 1950ies.
 It can be estimated that over 5000 Robot Sonnar 50mm f/2 were made in that time.
 Copies show up regularly for about 8-10 times a year.
-Most of the time the Sonnar comes paired with a Robot Royal 36 camera and sells for a high price.
+Most of the time Sonnars come paired with a Robot Royal 36 camera and sell for a high price.

 [v4b ZO CR bzR] 1955 Carl Zeiss Contax black rim Robot head